CCharli/CCharli/README.md

 - 👋 Hi, I’m @CCharli!

-- 👀 I’m interested in where Psychology intersects Technology.
+- 👀 I’m interested in where Psychology intersects with Technology.

 - 🌱 I’m currently learning JavaScript, CSS, and HTML.